zxlooong/hdcookbook/trunk/contrib/jsse_encapsulation/README.txt

 5. javax.net.ssl.ManagerFactoryParameters is not supported.

-The reason for unsupporting of the ManagerFactoryParameters is the same as for unsupporting of the custom TrustManagers.
+The reason for not supporting of the ManagerFactoryParameters is the same as for not supporting of the custom TrustManagers.
 The only difference is that the JSSE API does not provide mechanisms for ManagerFactoryParameters instantiation.
 Therefore the wrapper for ManagerFactoryParameters is not included to the current library.

 6. javax.net.ssl.SSLPermission is not supported.

-7. Subsetting of the following classes is not supported:
+7. Extending of the following classes and interfaces is not supported:

  - javax.net.ssl.SSLSocket
  - javax.net.ssl.SSLServerSocket
  - javax.net.ssl.SSLSession
  - javax.net.ssl.SSLContext

-8. Limited support of the exception defined in the javax.net.ssl package.
+8. Limited support of the exceptions defined in the javax.net.ssl package.

 The library defines wrappers for the exceptions, but most of these exception are subclasses of the IOException and they are thrown during